andresmha/frontend-nanodegree-mobile-portfolio/README.md

 Optimization:

+index.html

+* Minified HTML

-* Make Google Analytics JS Async
+* Made Google Analytics JS Async

+* Commented google fonts as it didnt represent any substantial change

+* Created a new Thumb version of src/views/images/pizzeria.jpg

+* Inlined an minified CSS

+* Added media type to print.css and moved it to the end of the html

+views/js/main.js

-* Refactored views/js/main.js -> resizePizzas fucntion.
+* Refactored resizePizzas function.

-** Removed innecesary calculations.
+	* Removed innecesary calculations.

-** Extracted general calculations from loop to be made one single time.
+	* Extracted general calculations from loop to be made one single time.

 * Reduced number of pizza elements generated from 200 to 30

+* Refactored updatePositions function

+  * Extracted calculation from loop